elitejake/Moby-Project/README.md

+# Moby Project
 The **Moby Project** is a collection of public-domain lexical resources created by [Grady Ward](https://en.wikipedia.org/wiki/Grady_Ward).

+*Not to be confused with [Docker's open-source collaborative project for the container ecosystem to assemble container-based systems](https://github.com/moby/moby).*

 ## Contents
 | Moby... |  |
 |--|--|